DirectoryTree/LdapRecord-Docs/core/v2/models.md

 The LdapRecord ORM provides a beautiful and simple ActiveRecord implementation for working with your LDAP server.
 Each "Model" represents a type of LDAP object that resides in your directory.

-Models allow you query your directory as well as create, update, and delete records.
+Models allow you query your directory as well as create, update, and delete objects.

 Before getting started, ensure you've added at least one connection to the [container](/docs/core/v2/connections#container).